wanghaisheng/responsive-landing-page-starter/content/blog/en/real-time-face-detection-in-net-with-opentok-and-opencv-dr.md

 ## Baseline

-To help us get started, we'll be working off of the [CustomVideoRender](https://github.com/opentok/opentok-windows-sdk-samples/tree/master/CustomVideoRenderer) OpenTok sample.
+To help us get started, we'll be working off of the [CustomVideoRender](https://github.com/opentok/opentok-windows-sdk-samples/tree/master/CustomVideoRenderer) Vonage Video sample.
 Right now this sample adds a shade of blue to your video frame when you toggle the filter on.
 We are going to remove that blue shading and add face detection to the renderer instead.
 And if you believe it, that facial detection feature is going to be about 30 times faster than the blue filter.
 To accomplish this feat we are going to apply the [Viola-Jones](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf) method for feature detection using Emgu CV.

 ### Just Give Me the Code